telerik/ajax-docs/controls/radiobuttonlist/data-binding/server-side-data-binding.md

 ## Server-side Data Binding Basics

-**RadRadioButtonList** exposes the `Databindings` composite property to configure the fields needed for data-binding:
+**RadRadioButtonList** exposes the `Databindings` composite property to configure the fields needed for data binding:

-* DataTextField—binds the `Text` property of the items with the corresponding field;
+* DataTextField binds the `Text` property of the items with the corresponding field.
-* DataValueField—binds the `Value` property of the items with the corresponding field;
+* DataValueField binds the `Value` property of the items with the corresponding field.
-* DataSelectedField—binds the `Selected` property of the items with the corresponding field;
+* DataSelectedField binds the `Selected` property of the items with the corresponding field.
-* DataEnabledField—binds the `Enabled` property of the items with the corresponding field.
+* DataEnabledField binds the `Enabled` property of the items with the corresponding field.

->caption Example 1: Data binding RadRadioButtonList with a collection on the code behind
+>caption Example 1: Data binding RadRadioButtonList with a collection in the code behind.

 ````ASP.NET
 <telerik:RadRadioButtonList runat="server" ID="RadRadioButtonList1">